expr:class='"loading" + data:blog.mobileClass'>

 Have you seen clouds in the sky?
 There are special types of clouds that produce rain.
 These clouds are made of water droplets.
 Within a cloud, these droplets continue to grow.
 When these water droplets get too heavy to stay suspended in the cloud, they fall to Earth as rain.

 Meanwhile, Prophet Elijah’s servant came back with news there was no cloud and the skies were clear.
 After sometime Prophet Elijah sent the servant to look again.
 The servant returned again saying that there were no clouds.
 This happened six times.
 When the servant went the seventh time, he saw a tiny cloud about the size of a man’s hand rising from the sea.
-Prophet Elijah believed that the tiny cloud was a sign from God that He was sending rain.
+Prophet Elijah believed that the tiny cloud was a sign from God that He is about to send rain.

 Immediately, Prophet Elijah sent a message to King Ahab to get back home immediately before he got in the middle of a storm!
 As the sky grew dark with huge storm clouds, Prophet Elijah tucked his cloak into his belt and ran down the mountain.
 God gave Prophet Elijah special strength that he ran in front of King Ahab’s chariot all the way back to Jezreel where the king lived.